Part 1 of 2

 Try not to be be short-sighted.
 Making a statement like that is like saying, “I don’t need to save a million dollars for retirement, I’m good with $250,000.”
 You need to look at total cost of ownership and keep in mind future needs.
 Perhaps today your needs are not overly complex, but this might not be true down the road.
 Things change.
 Make sure your system is configurable and has the capacity to grow and change as your business evolves.
 Think back five years ago – could you have predicted that you would be selling through Amazon?
 Lesser systems have constraints when pushing major volumes.
 What if you make an acquisition?
 Or business booms?

 Think about your challenges today and your opportunities down the road.
 Look at the product road map for the solutions you are considering.
 Buy a system with a platform that matches your vision and has room to grow.

 Myth 4 – A tier one system is going to take too long to implement.

 All WMS solutions have the potential for timely and smooth implementations.
 It depends on the fit compared to your needs, the configurability of the system and the expertise of your implementer.
 Tier one solutions have deep functionality built into the standard system that is configurable to your specific needs.
 It can be just as easy to implement as tier two or three, since the functionality is built into the system and does not require code modifications.
 Tier two and three systems can be easy to install if they are a fit for your business.
 We’ve seen companies purchase a tier two system because it looked good in the demo, but during implementation, the system proved inadequate for their needs.
 After 14 months of limping along, they pulled the plug and purchased a tier one WMS.

 Buying a WMS is a big step and not one that should be made quickly.
 Take your time and plan.
 Get a WMS that can work for your company today and down the road.
-Stay tuned for more myths that can be rife in the WMS buying process in part two of this series, All Providers are the Same.
+For more myths that can be rife in the WMS buying process in part two of this series, All Providers are the Same.